violettpv/events-registration-app/README.md

 # Events Registation App

-# By Violetta Poltava

 # https://events-registration-app-kohl.vercel.app/

 # All levels are accomplished (base, middle, advanced).

+Regular pagination is implemented in the Events component.
 Infinite scrolling is implemented in the Recommendations component (with third-party API events).

-Regular pagination is implemented in the Events component.
+server/apiEvents.js fetches the list of events from an API and stores them in db.
+In index.js this method is called every hour.

 Hosting services: Vercel (client), Railway (server), Atlas (MongoDB).